Elizabeth Richeza of Poland: Death of Henry of Lipá and last years

 Henry of Lipá died in Brno on 26 August 1329.
-After his loss, Elizabeth Richeza took the veil in the local convent, which she had generously endowed, and turned her attention to culture and religion, building churches and Cistercian convents, and financing the crafting of illuminated hymn books.
+After his loss, Elizabeth Richeza moved into the local convent that was under her patronage; she did not, however, become a nun herself.
+The Dowager Queen turned her attention to culture and religion, building churches and Cistercian convents, and financing the crafting of illuminated hymn books.
 Four years later, and together with her daughter Agnes, she went on a long pilgrimage to the shrines of the Rhine, returning a few months later.

 Elizabeth Richeza, Dowager Queen of Poland and Bohemia (known in Bohemian literature as a "beautiful Polish girl"), died on 19 October 1335 in the Cistercian monastery at Brno which she had founded.
 According to her wishes she was buried under the floor of her cloister church, Basilica of the Assumption of Our Lady, Brno, next to her beloved Henry of Lipá.
 In her will she made several donations to ecclesiastical institutions in both Bohemia and Poland (especially in Poznań, her birthplace).